Grade Level Equivalent:

 Guided Reading Level:

-Character and Values, Prejudice and Tolerance Experiences, School Life, Understanding Self and Others, Bullying Experiences
+Prejudice and Tolerance Experiences, School Life, Shyness, Understanding Self and Others, Bullying Experiences, Peer Pressure, Creativity and Imagination, Fitting In, Bullying, Drawing and Painting

 ...for Maddie, this business of asking Wanda every day how many dresses and how many hats and how many this and that she had was bothering her.
 Maddie was poor herself.
 She usually wore somebody's hand-me-down clothes.
 Thank goodness, she didn't live up on Boggins Heights or have a funny name.